 This section covers the range of assessment methods that can be referred to when setting assessment tasks.
 Further guidance regarding Summative and Formative assessment can be found on this briefing document which;

-- defines formative assessment and its role in teaching and learning
+- defines formative assessment and its role in teaching and learning;

-- considers how it is different in form and purpose to summative assessment
+- considers how it is different in form and purpose to summative assessment;

-- shows how formative and summative assessment work in relation to each other
+- shows how formative and summative assessment work in relation to each other.

-Introduction to assessment tasks and methods
+Introduction to assessment tasks and methods.

 Summative assessment tasks in a module are designed to enable students to demonstrate the achievement of learning outcomes.
 The marks/grades achieved for assessment tasks are used to calculate the overall module mark.
+To avoid over assessment;

-An assessment task is an individual piece of assessed work (e.g. an essay, an examination, a presentation), the mark for which is submitted to Assessment Boards and stored in corporate student information systems.
+An assessment task is an individual piece of assessed work, for example an essay, an examination, a presentation (see below for a comprehensive list) the mark for which is submitted to Assessment Boards and stored in corporate student information systems.
 Ancillary assessment regulations and policies such as;

-Assessment tasks and methods
+Assessment tasks and methods.